 #2 Azar Grammar Book

-The Betty Azar Grammar book is a fantastic grammar book and it is a mandatory addition to my choices for the top best books for an ESL teacher.
-It is such a standard at many schools that it’s simply referred to as the “Azar book”.
+The Betty Azar Grammar book is fantastic and a mandatory addition to my choices of the best books for an ESL teacher.
+It is such a standard at many schools that it’s simply called the “Azar book.”

 For A1, A2 students, you can use the red Basic Azar book.
 For B2 and above, I suggest the Blue Understanding and Using English Grammar book.

 The Azar book series have become beloved grammar textbook resources due to their clarity.
-They have clear diagrams that show grammar constructions visually, old-school grammar workbook exercises to practice grammar, and include varied and effective partner activities and listening activities that really round out your students’ grammar learning.
+They have clear diagrams that visually show grammar constructions, old-school grammar workbook exercises to practice grammar and varied and effective partner activities and listening activities that really round out your students’ grammar learning.

 The Azar book is excellent for students who really want to understand every grammar rule.
 Some students are used to learning grammar in their native countries and think a good English class should have a lot of rote grammar practice.
-For these students, and those that ask lots of tricky questions to overcompensate for their nerves in class, this book is a God send.
+This book is a God send for these students and those that ask lots of tricky questions to overcompensate for their nerves in class.
 It details every possible exception to every grammar rule.

-Instead of getting derailed by answering their grammar question that you know won’t ever come up in their actual life, you can direct them to the asterisk at the bottom. of the page and the handy addendums in the back of the book.
+You can direct them to the asterisk at the bottom instead of getting derailed by answering their grammar question that you know won’t ever come up in their actual life.
+There are also handy addendums in the back of the book.

 #3 Conversation Starter Book